niplav/site/now.md

 -------

-Curently I'm mostly working on an expanded version of [Turning Some Inconsistent Preferences into Consistent Ones](./turning.html), and sometimes [thinking on how to measure the precision of forecasts](./precision.md).
+Curently I'm mostly working on an expanded version of [Turning Some Inconsistent Preferences into Consistent Ones](./turning.html).

 I'm also conducting a full edit of all texts on the website, which is turning out to take *way* longer than I expected.
 (I started with